patriciaschaffer/patriciaschaffer/README.md

 - **Model Design** – Crafting user-centered AI models
 - **Prompt Design** – Exploring the art and science of communicating with LLMs
 - **Multidisciplinary LLM Work** – Bridging tech, linguistics, and psychology to create end-user value

 ---

+## My Approach

+I work deliberately with models designed for the end user—not AGI.
+Most people will experience AI through practical, designed interfaces, not theoretical intelligence.
+This is the true entry point for trust, adoption, and real-world impact, and it’s also where future clients and collaborations will emerge.
+My work shapes these agents for consistency, alignment, and tangible value in the hands of those who use them.

+---